Programs > Brochure

 |Housing options:||Student Responsibilty with support from IIP and/or Host Organization||Program Group:||International Internship Program|

-- Primary Care Clinic- IIP interns will learn from and support dynamic health teams including nurses, medical officers, X-ray technicians, laboratory technicians, a dental officer and hygienist.
+Primary Care Clinic- Learn from dynamic health teams including nurses, medical officers, Xray technicians, laboratory technicians, a dental officer and hygienist.
 This clinic provides health education, preventative care including vaccinations, disease detection and diagnosis, and referrals for more serious cases.
 Cost of services is based on a sliding-fee scale, although the majority of patients are low-income and receive treatment free of charge.
 In southwestern Uganda, the doctor to patient ratio is 1 to 100,000, so you will see first hand out important multidisciplinary team members are in getting people access to healthcare and health education.
-IIP interns will witness “task-sharing” where the roles usually carried out by doctors are done by nurses, clinical officers, community health workers, and others.
+You will witness “task-sharing” where the roles usually carried out by doctors are done by nurses, clinical officers, community health workers, and others.

-- HIV/AIDS Clinic- IIP interns will rotate alongside family planning specialists and HIV positive peer educators, who provide medical treatment and social/emotional counseling for HIV positive patients.
+HIV/AIDS Clinic- Rotate alongside family planning specialists and HIV positive peer educators, who provide medical treatment and social/emotional counseling for HIV positive patients.
 Clinic staff work in innovative ways to reduce rates of mother to child HIV transmission, and increase awareness and accessibility of HIV/AIDS treatment and family planning options.

-- Nutrition & Rehabilitation Center- Located across the street from the Primary Care Clinic, the Nutrition & Rehabilitation Center provides inpatient re-feeding and rehabilitation for severely malnourished children five and under.
-IIP interns will learn how the delicate process of bringing up a young child’s level of protein, calories, fats, and other nutrients happens.
-IIP interns will engage with teams at the center who also work closely with caretakers to offer education and outreach on the prevention of malnutrition.
+Nutrition & Rehabilitation Center- Located across the street from the Primary Care Clinic, the Nutrition & Rehabilitation Center provides inpatient re-feeding and rehabilitation for severely malnourished children five and under.
+You will learn how the delicate process of bringing up a young child’s level of protein, calories, fats, and other nutrients happens.
+Engage with teams at the center who also work closely with caretakers to offer education and outreach on the prevention of malnutrition.

 |Dates / Deadlines:|